Posted: September 18th, 2013 | Author: Ulla Koivukoski | Filed under: Telecom Trends | Tags: analytics, big data, telco | 3 Comments »

 At Comptel, we really do believe that data is more than just bits and pieces that can be turned into something truly beautiful.
 This may seem like a daunting challenge to most communications service providers (CSPs), but that’s why we’re here.

 We’ve been doing a lot of work to change that perception—and it’s clear that we’re not the only ones thinking about how Big Data can be a game-changing asset for CSPs.
-Here are four recent topics that have come up in the news that draw on Comptel’s studies and opinions on Big Data:
+Here are three recent topics that have come up in the news that draw on Comptel’s studies and opinions on Big Data:

 1. Flexible Service Packages